DoHuy/WebChecker/README.md

 4. Mysql

 ### Feature
-Analysis Structure of webpages, detect the changes, take notification
+Analysis Structure of webpages, detect the changes, detect defacement on webpageand  push notifications to client.